-During the course of the Federal Court proceeding, Emmett | made a number of orders pursuant to section 50 of the Federal Court of Australia Act 1976 restricting the publication of the identity of Mr Hogan and the contents of affidavits and exhibits in the proceeding.
+During the course of the Federal Court proceeding, Emmett J made a number of orders pursuant to section 50 of the Federal Court of Australia Act 1976 restricting the publication of the identity of Mr Hogan and the contents of affidavits and exhibits in the proceeding.
 Section 501 stated:

-The Court may, at any time during or after the hearing of a proceeding in the Court, make such order forbidding or restricting the publication of particular evidence, or the name of a party or witness, as appears to the Court to be necessary in order to prevent prejudice to the administration of justice or the security of the Commonwealth.

-In a Federal Court proceeding Mr Hogan maintained a claim of legal professional privilege over the accounting documents.
+The Court may, at any time during or after the hearing of a proceeding in the Court, make such order forbidding or restricting the publication of particular evidence, or the In a Federal Court proceeding Mr Hogan maintained a claim of legal professional privilege over the accounting documents.
 The ACC submitted that the documents were made in furtherance of a crime or fraud and, as a consequence, no privilege existed.